MoonPoet/xaprb-src/content/blog/2005/interactive-directory-merging.md

 $ mergedir /some/directory /other/directory
 ```

-When it finds files that differ, it will open vimdiff on them, and you can use the standard vimdiff commands to merge them (commands such as `dp`, `do`, `:w`, `:qa`, `]c` and so forth -- look in the Vim manual for more information).
+When it finds files that differ, it will open vimdiff on them, and you can use the standard vimdiff commands to merge them (commands such as `dp`, `do`, `:w`, `:qa`, `]c` and so forth---look in the Vim manual for more information).